Need help planning your trip? Get a custom travel itinerary.

 The Bottom Line

-I still don’t get fully “get” Siem Reap, and therefore haven’t fully made up my mind about it, but I can say one thing definitively: How many days you spend in Siem Reap is directly linked to your enjoyment of the city.
-If you come to Siem Reap solely to see Angkor Wat, you will almost certainly be disappointed.
-If you have an open mind, a free spirit and at least 3 days in Siem Reap, the city quickly transcends tourist trap status.
-What to do in Siem Reap for 3 days?
-The sky’s the limit.
+I hope my insights about Siem Reap have elicited as many questions as they’ve provided answers.
+On one hand, if you come to Siem Reap solely to see Angkor Wat, you will almost certainly be disappointed.
+By contrast, if you have an open mind, a free spirit and my Siem Reap itinerary in hand (or on phone), the city quickly transcends tourist trap status.
+Need personalized help putting your trip together?
 Hire me as your Travel Coach to get personalized recommendations for your trip to Cambodia (and Southeast Asia, more broadly).

 Subscribe to email updates!